Acqui-hiring: Google

 Google Glass was the product of acqui-hiring Neven Vision and DNN Research.
 Google obtained both patents and expertise from the acquisition of MicroOptical Corporation.

+In 2017, Google acquired certain smartphone-related assets from HTC, including 4,000 employees that had worked for its design and research departments, and non-exclusive licenses to certain intellectual property.
+Google stated that the acquisition was intended for its Google Pixel hardware division; the talent acquired by Google included HTC employees who were previously contracted to co-develop the Pixel smartphone.

 Apple

-EditGrid was acqui-hired by Apple, Inc in 1 June 2008 for the iWork.com web applications development.
+EditGrid was acqui-hired by Apple, Inc on 1 June 2008 for the iWork.com web applications development.

 Research

 By 2014, the phenomenon had been discussed in the media but was not yet a subject of published academic research.
 The benefits of these acquisitions compared to other forms of hiring is unclear.
 Business researchers Kaushik Gala and Brandon A. Mueller argue that acqui-hires whose product was based on open-source technologies are more likely to be successful, because it is easier for the acquirer to evaluate the expertise of the engineers.

 Legal issues

 Acqui-hiring may give rise to investor claims such as fraud, breach of fiduciary duties, fraudulent transfer, and successor liability.
 Such claims have led to shareholder derivative suits.
 In some jurisdictions, acqui-hiring might help firms bypass non-compete agreements, contractual terms of employment, and the protection of trade secrets with non-disclosure agreements, but these are largely inapplicable to startups in California.
 Depending on the jurisdiction, there may be a tax advantage of buying a company over poaching employees.